dstufft/personal-peps/remove-external-hosting.rst

 email *must* include instructions for converting their projects to be hosted on PyPI and *must* include links to a script or package that will enable them to enter their PyPI credentials and package name and have it automatically download and re-host all of their files on PyPI.
+This email almost *must* include instructions for setting up their own index and registering that with PyPI.

 Five months after the initial email, another email must be sent to any projects still relying on external hosting.
 This email will include all of the same